CliMA/Oceananigans.jl/docs/src/appendix/benchmarks.md

 ## Older Benchmarks
 The following benchmark results are generated from an older version of Oceananigans and with deprecated benchmarking scripts.
-These legacy benchmark results can still be resonably used as a reference for gauging performance changes across versions of Oceananigans.
+These legacy benchmark results can still be reasonably used as a reference for gauging performance changes across versions of Oceananigans.

 ### Static ocean